 [CSR] signals that a firm is trustworthy. —Ross Levine

 Levine’s new working paper is the first study of how competition shapes companies’ activities related to corporate social responsibility around the world.
-Co-authored Wenzhi Ding and Chen Lin from the University of Hong Kong, and Wensi Xie from the Chinese University of Hong Kong, it was made possible by the increasing amount of data available on firms’ CSR activities—the result of years of demands for transparency by shareholders and activists.
+Co-authored by Wenzhi Ding and Chen Lin from the University of Hong Kong, and Wensi Xie from the Chinese University of Hong Kong, it was made possible by the increasing amount of data available on firms’ CSR activities—the result of years of demands for transparency by shareholders and activists.

 “When I first started reading about corporate social responsibility, it was couched in terms of business leaders acting on good intentions, ethics, and morality.
 I was a bit skeptical,” said Levine, an expert on how regulations shape economies.
 “It’s possible they could have good intentions, but I wondered about that being the driving force behind big investments in strengthening connections with workers and customers and suppliers and communities.”